The Wild Animal Sanctuary is managed by a team of dedicated professionals, each bringing their own unique talents to make life better for the animals…

 Toni Scalera- Independant - current Term 1/2012-1/2014

 Toni has been saving and advocating for animals all her life.
 She began volunteering at The Wild Animal Sanctuary in 1999, and after seven years of working with every aspect of the Sanctuary's operations, became its first Director of Development & Public Affairs in 2006.
-Now working as a nonprofit consultant, Toni brings a wealth of experience to TWAS, including funding, public and legislative affairs, donor relations, operations, rescues, and animal care.
+After serving in that position for many years, Toni relocated to CA to be near her grandchildren, but remaind involved with the organization by representing the Sanctuary's intrests from afar.
+Now working as a nonprofit consultant on the west coast, Toni continues to bring a wealth of experience to TWAS, including funding, public and legislative affairs, donor relations, operations, rescues, and animal care.
 Having graduated from Florida State University with a BA Honors degree in commercial art, Toni has parlayed her creativity into a variety of ways to serve the animals. (to top)